spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/5-multi-platform-deployment/2-multi-platform-task.md

 In this section we will launch `cf-timestamp` on the `cfzone` (Cloud Foundry) platform and then launch k8-timestamp on the `kzone` (Kuberntes) platform.

-1. Click the play button associated with the `cf-timestamp` task definition
+1. Click the option control on the left side of the row associated with the `cf-timestamp` task definition and select the **Launch** option.
    ![Launch timestamp-task](images/k8-cf-task-def-launch-timestamp-task.png)
 1. Now select the platform you want the `cf-timestamp` to be launched, in this case the `cfzone` namespace.
    ![Launch cf-timestamp-task-platform-select](images/k8-cf-task-timestamp-platform-select.png)
-1. Click the `Launch the task` button at the bottom of the page.
+1. Click the `LAUNCH THE TASK` button at the bottom of the page.

 To verify the application executed you can view the result via the task execution page or by launching the following `cf apps` command to view the application in the configured org/space: